 With JJ Abram's The Force Awakens taking the world by storm in 2015, we have all rejoiced over having a new set of Star Wars heroes and villains to watch.
-But with these authentic Episode 7 costumes, now you can step into the roles of the characters from the newest Star Wars installment.
-These detailed looks have signature details straight from the screen, so get ready to suit up for the Resistance or the First Order, and be prepared to have a great time!
+But with these authentic Star Wars Episode 7 costumes, now you can step into the roles of the characters from the newest movie installment.
+These detailed costumes have signature details straight from the screen, so get ready to suit up for the Resistance or the First Order, and be prepared to have a great time!

 Adult Deluxe Rey

 We all found out that Rey is a hero worth rooting for!
 If you'd like to become the force sensitive backworld scavenger, just go in this deluxe Rey costume.
 With a cut that mimics her costume's rough-hewn appearance, you'll be instantly recognized as the desert heroine.
 Printed foam costume accents complete the look, and if you add a prop bo staff or lightsaber, you'll feel ready to battle Kylo Ren and the First Order yourself!

 There's still a lot of mystery over just how Han Solo and Princess Leia's son became the evil and tormented Kylo Ren, but there's no mystery over how awesome it is to portray him in costume.
 You can become the brooding Knight of Ren with this black tunic costume robe.
 The hooded cape will go over your head and when you wear the plastic mask, you'll instantly become Supreme Leader Snoke's right hand man.
 Just remember to accessorize with his signature lightsaber, and you'll be ready to battle the Resistance to the bitter end.